Biography: Ned B. Einstein

-Like general education schoolbus services, most operate on a "split shift," during conventional peak hours.
+Like general education schoolbus services, most special education services operate on a "split shift," during conventional peak hours.
 So other than drivers failing to get enough sleep, the percentage of incidents that are fatigue-related pales in comparison to those in the motorcoach industry.
-And because schedules are not rarely as tight, and driver stress far less frantic, wheelchair tipovers and other incident scenarios common to transit, paratransit, taxi and NEMT services are rare in special education services.
+And because schedules are not nearly as tight, and driver stress far less frantic, wheelchair tipovers and other incident scenarios common to transit, paratransit, taxi and NEMT services are rare in special education services.
 So too are crossing incidents, since special education students are almost always dropped off on the same side of the street on which they live (usually at their very home), although there are exceptions, particularly in extremely rural areas where "traffic" is virtually non-existent.
 In contrast, the most common incident scenario is passenger molestation, either by the driver or by fellow-passengers.
 "Client-mixing" is particularly sensitive, for example, placing an elementary school-age special education girl on a bus with several junior high school-age boys, and no "bus monitor" to observe and protect them.
 Occasionally, drivers with a psychological disorder known as paraphilia (a sexual addiction to disabled individuals) gravitate to special education services, just as they do to complementary paratransit services, whose passengers are similarly extremely vulnerable, and as a result, these drivers do not consider them credible witnesses.
 (They are.)
-Finally, given the fact that these individuals are children, they are generally treated with loving care by most schoolbus industry management and drivers – compared to the fear and loathing felt about them by their counterparts in complementary paratransit service (and to a somewhat lesser degree, fixed route transit service), although this sensibility is more typical of management than drivers.
+Finally, given the fact that these individuals are children, they are generally treated with loving care by most schoolbus industry management and drivers compared to the fear and loathing felt about them by their counterparts in complementary paratransit service (and to a somewhat lesser degree, fixed route transit service), although this sensibility is more typical of management than drivers.

 Absolutely unlike any passenger transportation expert in operations (much less experts in planning and system design), TA President Ned Einstein is unique in also being an expert in vehicle design and specification, thanks largely to the unique fortune of his unusual career.
 In addition to serving as a consultant, largely in research and policy-making areas, to the USDOT, designing fixed route and paratransit systems, and operating a relatively large consolidated paratransit and NEMT system of his own for a full decade, Mr. Einstein coordinated the design and marketing efforts for a European-manufactured schoolbus and motorcoach introduced into North America (see Vehicle Design, Specification and Evaluation).
 During the period of Mr. Einstein's time in the automotive sector of the industry (1989-1995), he worked closely with automotive engineers in six countries (U.S., Slovenia, Great Britain, France, Germany and Italy).
 So while not an automotive engineer, he has extensive experience in vehicle design, and a unique understanding of the automotive aspects of the passenger transportation industry at the conceptual level.
 This combination of disciplines is of critical importance in a considerable, two-digit percentage of incidents and the law suits that follow them, as so many incident scenarios involve driver errors in the context of vehicle design features , ranging from less known vehicle features such as interlocks (which keep passengers from falling out of bus doors) and kneeling features (which use the vehicle's pneumatic suspension system to lower the front stepwell) to obvious features (see several links at bottom of text in Common Accident and Incident Scenarios).

 Further, Mr. Einstein's experience directing the operations of his own 70-vehicle paratransit system (PTS Transportation) for 10 years, and operating five types and sizes of accessible and non-accessible van- and minibus conversions has given him an intimate familiarity with vehicles of this type as well as "OEM" products (i.e., buses and coaches produced, in final form, by the Original Equipment Manufacturers, both bus and coach manufacturers, plus GMC, Chrysler and Ford, the latter trio producing the "starting point" for creating smaller vehicle "conversions."
 These experiences, combined with Mr. Einstein's knowledge of vehicle design, his experiencing preparing specifications for ordering them, and his serving as an officer of TAM-USA, the U.S. distributor of the European buses whose design and marketing he coordinated, have imbued Mr. Einstein with a multi-faced perspective of vehicle design and usage (which also transformed him into a virtual trade show "junkie," whereby he remains current about most new vehicles and related products and their features and flaws: He attends several trade shows a year, and regularly reviews roughly a dozen technical magazines (about virtually every sector in transportation), two of which he writes for regularly, and from which he maintains a technical library of all industry publications dating back at least a decade, product brochures dating back to the early- and mid-90s, as well as a library of more than 400 case files.
-Thus, even apart from his work designing vehicles and working on 400+ lawsuits involving vehicles of practically every type, size, make and model, he has written vehicle specifications (necessarily generic by virtue of the need to public agencies to accommodate multiple bidders) for a small yet diverse spectrum of clients ranging from the Los Angeles Department of Transportation to Anheiser Busch (for deployment in the company's theme parks throughout the nation).
+Thus, even apart from his work designing vehicles and working on 400+ lawsuits involving vehicles of practically every type, size, make and model, he has written vehicle specifications (necessarily generic by virtue of the need for public agencies to accommodate multiple bidders) for a small yet diverse spectrum of clients ranging from the Los Angeles Department of Transportation to Anheuser Busch (for deployment in the company's theme parks throughout the nation).

 Finally, Mr. Einstein holds a few rather strong and somewhat unconventional beliefs about expert witness work.
 While he acknowledges that importance of writing skills, presentation skills and the ability to improvise (Mr. Einstein was an English Literature Major and, in his early years, a professional jazz pianist and songwriter), he believes that the most important phase of a lawsuit is the analytical phase, not the rendering of deposition or trial testimony, a cakewalk for someone with a mastery of the subject matter, much less one who actually enjoys deposition and trial testimony.
 Further, while he respects the importance and value of a brilliant attorney and a knowledgeable, savvy expert witness with a mastery of the subject matter, as well as the importance of the facts of a case, Mr. Einstein believes firmly that what wins cases is none of these things: What wins cases is effort.
 His track records, including helping to settle single-victim cases for high seven-figure amounts and catastrophic accident cases for high eight-figure sums, supports this belief about the relationship between the level of effort and the rewards that accrue from it.
-While Mr. Einstein was obviously the one constant among the many variables in those cases in which he participated as an expert, he is convinced that the largest damage and/or settlement awards [where he served on behalf of the plaintiff] have come when the level of effort by himself and his counsel have been the greatest.
+While Mr. Einstein was obviously the one constant among the many variables in those cases in which he participated as an expert, he is convinced that the largest damage and/or settlement awards [where he served on behalf of the plaintiff] have come when the level of effort by him and his counsel has been the greatest.